Long-tongued nectar bat: Distribution

 Its wide geographical range includes Thailand, Peninsular Malaysia, southern Philippines, Java, Borneo, New Guinea, the Solomon Islands, and northern Australia.
 In Borneo, it had been recorded from Kota Kinabalu, Sepilok, Sukau, and Tawau in Sabah; Bandar Seri Begawan in Brunei; Bario, Niah and Bako in Sarawak; Gunung Kenepi, Kutai, and Sungai Tengah in Kalimantan.

 M. minimus has not been recorded in colonies, which suggest they live in small groups or alone.
 It feeds on nectar and pollen, which it can obtain from mangroves and banana flowers in Malaysia.
 Ecologically, the long-tongued nectar bat plays a major role as pollinator of many trees, including the families Bignoniaceae, Bombacaceae, Leguminosae, Musaceae, Myrtaceae, and Sonneratiaceae in peninsular Malaysia.
 M. minimus has been recorded at elevations up to 1000 m near coastal mangroves, in dipterocarp forests, and in lower montane forests.

 Biology

 Of total captures, males constituted 53% and females 47%.
 About 77% were adults.

 Sexually active males have enlarged testes, and polyestrous females have a breeding period of 140 to 160 days.
 Estimates for the gestation period for M. minimus is approximately 120 days (± 10 days), lactation occurs for 60 to 70 days.
 In Negros Island, Philippines, females studies produced two or three young per year.
-The species reproduces aseasonally (throughout the year) and synchronously in response to food abundance.
+The species reproduces aseasonally (year-round) and synchronously in response to food abundance.